deviant art

 A Brief History

-A successful candidate dog for the honor of becoming a lifesaving blood donor must meet specific criteria.
-A prime candidate is a young large mixed breed dog between 60 to 100 lbs and between 8 to 12 months of age.
+For those of you who may be interested, a successful candidate for the honor of becoming a lifesaving, blood donor dog, must meet these specific criteriums: he or she must be a young, large-sized, healthy, mixed-breed dog weighing anywhere between 60 to 100 lbs, and be between the ages of 8 to 12 months old.

-At 9 months old we noticed her eye was starting to turn white so we took her back to her regular vet which was all we could afford at the time due to the economic hardships of treating her Distemper.
-This vet misdiagnosed her as to having a corneal ulcer and gave me some ineffective eye drops.
+At approximately 9 months old, we happened to notice that Pixie's eye was starting to turn a milky-white, so we took her back to her regular vet, which was all we could afford at the time, due to the economic hardships of treating her Canine Parvovirus and Canine Distemper.
+This vet, whom I already mentioned not being all too fond of, misdiagnosed her as having a corneal ulcer and gave us a bottle of ineffective eye drops.

-I then took her to an animal Ophthalmologist who diagnosed her with severe Glaucoma and said her eye must be removed.
-We didn't hesitate at all and took her back to the vet who performed her Distemper treatment because she knew her case and her high risk nature.
+Seeing how these eye drops were not helping and that her eye was getting even milkier looking, I then took her to an animal Ophthalmologist who diagnosed her with having severe Glaucoma, and ultimately said that her eye must be removed, if we didn't want her retina to basically explode, only to cause unbearable, long-term pain.
+We obviously did not hesitate, at all, and immediately took her back to Dr. Zilkha, the vet who performed her life-saving Canine Distemper treatment, seeing how she knew Pixie's unique case and her more high-risk nature.

-After her eye was removed she felt 100% better.
-She's finally playing like a puppy and her quality life has improved tremendously.
+After her eye was removed she felt 100% better and was finally playing like a puppy again as her quality life improved, significantly.

 UPDATE - OCTOBER 5, 2010